15 Secrets to a Natural Tummy Tuck

-If you find it difficult to dedicate workout time for yourself, there are plenty of chores in and around your house that will do the trick.
+If you find it challenging to dedicate workout time for yourself, there are plenty of chores in and around your house that will do the trick.

 Cleaning is an overlooked workout.
 Between lifting, bending, squatting, and scrubbing - a clean house offers a perfect all around fitness routine.
-Like a unique CrossFit program that cleans your home and provides a slim waistline.
+Cleaning is like a unique CrossFit program that both cleans your home and provides a slim waistline.

 14. Eat more yogurt